 A modern approach to personas: the Persona Levels framework

-Traditional personas (the old way)
+Traditional marketing personas (the old way)

 Persona Levels (the new way)